austin-thompson/flutter-app-boilerplate/README.md

    Launch the Flutter application from within the root directory on a connected device or emulator.

 3. **Login/Register**:
-   Use the app to register a new account or log in with existing credentials.
-Test accounts included in the database after running 'setup_db.sql':
+   Use the app to register a new account and then attempt to log in with said account.

-   - Username: `admin`, Password: `admin`
-   - Username: `john_doe`, Password: `password123`
-   - Username: `jane_doe`, Password: `qwerty456`

 4. **Navigate**:
    After logging in, navigate between Home, Search, and Profile tabs using the bottom navigation bar.